 Hardwood floors are a beautiful feature of any home, whether paired with rugs or left to shine on their own.
-The trick, of course, is keeping that shine going through dust, footprints, spills and all of the other wear and tear that floor normally go through.
-But we know how much you love your floors.
-We love them too, and that's why we've got a whole list of simple how-tos about caring for hardwood floors — everything from the supplies to use, how often to clean, and a list of a wood floor's worst enemies.
+The trick, of course, is keeping that shine going through dust, footprints, spills, and all of the other wear and tear that floors normally go through.
+That's why we've got a whole list of simple tips on caring for hardwood floors — everything from the supplies to use, how often to clean, and a list of a wood floor's worst enemies.

 - Sweep wood floors often with a soft, fine bristle broom.